chunkyguy/chunkyguy.github.io/_posts/2021-01-03-cpp-for-swift-devs.md

 And finally since our function requires a return type `int` we have to end our function with a `return` statement.

-With that now let us look at C++ in a bit more detail from a Swift perspective.
+With a basic introduction, now let us take a look at C++ in a bit more detail from Swift perspective.

 - [Variables](#variables)
 - [String](#string)